 Decorative Arts & History Museum

-The National Museum of Ireland-Decorative Arts & History, also known as Collins Barracks, houses a large collection of objects that allow visitors to discover Ireland’s social, economic and military past.
+The National Museum of Ireland-Decorative Arts & History houses a large collection of objects that allow visitors to discover Ireland’s social, economic and military past.

-Visitors will find exploring this museum very pleasant, as it is divided into different themes.
-The three floors of the south side of the building houses an important Irish silverware collection.
+Visitors will find exploring this museum very pleasant, as it's divided into different themes.
+The 3 floors of the south side of the building house an important Irish silverware collection.
 It also has numerous Irish antiques, various objects made of wood and scientific instruments.

-Probably one of the highlights of Collins Barrack is the “Soldiers and Chiefs exhibition.
-It explores Ireland’s military life since 1550 up to the twenty-first century, through the eyes of a soldier.
+Probably one of the highlights of Collins Barrack is the “Soldiers and Chiefs” exhibition.
+It explores Ireland’s military life from 1550 up to the 21st century, through the eyes of a soldier.

-Even though Collins Barracks is far from the city center, the exhibitions are worth visiting and the building is also very special.
+Even though Collins Barracks is far from the city centre, the exhibitions are worth visiting and the building is also worth seeing.

 Schedule